How 400G Ethernet Influences Enterprise Networks?

 Data Centers Handling Video Streaming Services Traffic

 The introduction of 400GbE Ethernet has brought a great opportunity for the data centers working behind the video streaming services as Content Delivery Networks.
 This is because the growing demand for bandwidth is going out of hand using the current technology.
-As the number of users increased, the introduction of better quality streams like HD and 4K has put additional pressure on the data consumption.
+As the number of users increased, the introduction of better quality streams like HD and 4K has put additional pressure on data consumption.
 Therefore, the successful implementation of 400GbE would come as a sigh of relief for the data centers.
 Apart from rapid data transferability, issues like jitter will also be brought down.
 Furthermore, large amounts of data transfer over a single wavelength will also bring down the maintenance cost.

 High-Performance Computing (HPC)